webix-hub/docs/data/api/dragitem_$drag_other.md

 @short: method called when drag operation initiated

 @params:
-- source     element     DOM element on which dnd action started
+- source     HTMLElement     DOM element on which dnd action started
-- ev      event      native html event
+- ev      Event      native html event

 @returns:
 - htmltext     string     text which will be used in dnd placeholder, returning false or empty string will block dnd